 Table 14.
 Metrics recorded from Pico West (Mendon Brook) located below ski lift line.
-These metrics were recorded for 3 years as part of the Monitoring Program.
+These metrics

-Year Conductivity (uS/cm) рН
+Year Conductivity (uS/cm) pН

 1997 30.1 7

 1998 29.8 7.28

 1999 35.1 6.86

 - 176. The interconnect pipeline will transfer water from the Ottauquechee River in the Connecticut River drainage basin to Otter Creek in the Lake Champlain drainage basin. - 177.
-The concern of the transferring phosphorous to the Lake Champlain drainage basin along with the water was raised at the informal flow conference.
+The concern of the transferring additional phosphorous to the Lake Champlain drainage basin along with the water was raised at the informal flow conference.
 In response, the applicant prepared a memorandum addressing this concern. - 178.
-In a memo to supplement the 2019 Needs and Alternatives Analysis, dated May 15, 2019, the applicant addressed the concern of additional phosphorus into the Otter Creek basin.
-The applicant concluded that with the anticipated amount of water being transferred (51.2 Mgals) would result in an increase of 3.98 pounds or a

-0.001% increase in the annual phosphorus budget of the Otter Creek watershed.
+The applicant concluded that with the anticipated amount of water being transferred (51.2 Mgals) would result in an increase of 3.98 pounds or a 0.001% increase in the annual phosphorus budget of the Otter Creek watershed.4